ayratmak/academic-kickstart/content/home/accomplishments.md

 widget = "accomplishments"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Accomplishments"
+title = "Certifications"
-subtitle = ""
+subtitle = "Courses"

 # Order that this section will appear in.
 weight = 50